-If you do not provide your spouse's or former spouse's social security number, you may have CAUTION to pay a \$50 penalty and your deduction may be disallowed.
+If you do not provide your spouse's social security number, you may have to pay a \$50 CAUTION penalty and your deduction may be disallowed.

 Reporting alimony received.
 Report alimony you received on line 11 of Form 1040.
 You cannot use Form 1040A or Form 1040EZ.